 - Human Rights Day theme for 2016 was “stand up for someone’s rights today”.

 - The theme for 2015 was “Our rights, our freedoms, Always”.

-- The theme for 2014 was “Every day is the Human rights Day”.
+- The theme for 2014 was “Every day is Human rights Day”.

 - All human beings are free and equal in dignity and rights.
-They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.
+It endows them with reason and conscience, and should act towards one another in a spirit of brotherhood.

-- Peace can only last in the world where human rights are respected, where the people are fed and where individuals and nations are freed.
+- Peace can only last in a world where we respect human rights.
+Where the people are free from tension, and where individuals and nations are freed.

-- Life is not a matter of place, things or comfort; rather it concerns the basic human rights of family, country, justice and human dignity.
+- Life is not a matter of place, things, or comfort; rather it concerns the basic human rights of the family, country, justice, and human dignity.